ssshoema/PS4-traffic-shaper/README.md

 Test with script initiated sudo ./PS4shape -a eth3 -d 19500 -u 1800 = Download 19.2 Upload 1.8 Grade A+ A A+.
 Clear the qdiscs and edit  -d -u numbers to fine tune if needed.
 Tuning of traffic classes is pretty straight forward in the CLASS UPLINK section for rate and ceiling.
 If you are a novice and plan on tuning in the classes recommended reading is advised.
-Google tc qdis htb.
+Google tc qdisc htb.